 What is endometrial biopsy?

-Endometrial biopsy is a safe and effective way to evaluate the tissue that lines the inside of the uterus (or womb).
-A thin plastic tube called a catheter is placed into the uterus, and a small amount of the lining is suctioned into the device.
-This method provides a tissue sample as good as or better than the older dilatation and curettage (D&C) procedure.
+Endometrial biopsy is a safe and effective method for evaluating the tissue lining the inside of the uterus (or womb).
+A plastic catheter is slipped into the uterus, and a small amount of the endometrial lining is suctioned into the catheter.
+This technique has been demonstrated to provide a tissue sample equal to or superior to the older dilatation and curettage (D&C) procedure.

 Why is endometrial biopsy performed?